arcanemachine/docker-examples/README.md

 This is a collection of Docker containers I've made to make life easier for myself and others.

-Also included is a folder called `scripts` that perform many useful functions that I use frequently: starting/stopping/building containers, etc.
+Also included is a folder called `scripts` that perform many useful functions that I use frequently: starting/stopping/building containers, etc. This folder is symlinked into each project for portability and ease of use.

 ## Environment